adam-mckenna/personal-site/_posts/2018-03-05-three-things-i-learnt-at-concat-2018-and-other-reasons-to-visit-salzburg.markdown

 Products should empower users, not exclude them.
 So, how do we approach inclusive UX?

-You can discover a series of steps to do so in Ivana's powerful talk on YouTube, embeded below.
+You can discover a series of steps to do so in Ivana's powerful talk on YouTube, embedded below.

 [![Ivana McConnell - Your Algorithm isn't neutral...](https://img.youtube.com/vi/As5fhzBY5xk/0.jpg)](https://www.youtube.com/watch?v=As5fhzBY5xk)